 Manhattan Life allows you to have another dental insurance.
-They don’t care if you have another dental insurance.
+They don’t care if you have other dental insurance.
 Even a dental discount plan can work well here.
 Using the above example, if the dentist routinely charges $200 for cleaning, but per the discount plan contract, charges you $100, you will have a net cost of $10.
-Remember, most discount dental plans charge between $8 and $15 per month depending on other features.

 For a 65-year-old person entering Medicare, the indemnity plan starts at around $35 and $45 per month for the $1,000 annual benefit and the $1,500 annual benefit, respectively.

-This plan also allows vision and hearing benefit as well.
-You would draw from the same annual benefit.
+This plan also allows vision and hearing benefits as well.
+As mentioned earlier, you would draw from the same annual benefit.
 Reimbursements are as follows:

 How great is that?
 You have dental, vision, and hearing coverage all into one!

 The disadvantage: this plan is not offered in every state.